purify-lab/RiseofRealms/README.md

 ## Overview

-Rise of Realm is a Fully On-Chain SLG game, where the conquer and defence have the real power to affect and impact the real world.
+Rise of Realm is a Fully On-Chain SLG game in which conquering and defending have the real power to affect and impact the real world.
 The game operates on a unique token system and integrates various in-game functions to present a new paradigm of crypto gaming experience.

 ## Game Mechanics